abjt14/collectibles-giftbag/README.md

 # Collectibles + GiftBag

+What if NFTs were transferred in a giftbag?

 A project inspired by the delete collections animation on the Family App.
+It resembles our POV of throwing a paper ball in a dustbin.
 You can check it out [here](https://x.com/family/status/1742574954481410558).

+In this project, I skip the overwhelming technical information of a transaction page, and make the process feel special.
+It is course a prototype that can be further expanded into a beautiful experience for a production grade app.

 ## Built With